Twins: BFT Systems Made Robust: Systematic Scenario Generation

 \item \textbf{Step 3.} The \generator lists \testcases by enumerating all possible ways in which the leader-partition pairs generated in the previous step can be arranged over $R$ rounds (\ie permutation, with or without replacement).

 \end{itemize}

 The \generator iterates over the generated \testcases linearly, and invokes the \executor for each \testcase.
-For safety tests, usually a small number of rounds ($< 10$) suffices to expose logical bugs in the protocol.
-Test generators therefore need to enumerate a reasonable number of combinations.
+For safety analysis, usually a small number of rounds ($< 10$) suffices to expose logical bugs in the protocol. \Test generators therefore need to enumerate a reasonable number of combinations.

 \para{Pruning \testcases} Important to the success of the approach is for the \generator to avoid duplicate \testcases (\eg in symmetry or node label\footnote{Nodes can have designated roles in the protocol, referred to as \emph{node labels}. \Twins incorporates the label `leader', which is the case for standard \bft protocols.
 Extensions of these protocols might have further hierarchy \eg primary and secondary leaders.
 This is currently not supported, but the \generator can be easily extended to support different node labels.} rotation) and generate only materially different scenarios.
 The implementation we describe in the Evaluation section of this paper (\Cref{evaluation}) employs aggressively such pruning.
 Certain heuristics further substantially reduce the number of scenario configurations.
 For example, in most safety violations the set of honest parties is split into two, hence it suffices to play with two or three partitions per round.
 These optimizations make it feasible to cover a broad range of meaningful \testcases.
-For liveness tests, many \testcases will obviously fail to make progress because there does not exist a super-majority quorum that has reliable and timely communication among its members.
-Hence, for liveness testing the \generator must guarantee that eventually such a quorum exists.
+For analyzing liveness, many \testcases will obviously fail to make progress because there does not exist a super-majority quorum that has reliable and timely communication among its members.
+Hence, for liveness analysis the \generator must guarantee that eventually such a quorum exists.

 \para{Message delays and \timeouts} We note that the \generator does not address message delays and timeouts, only the dropping of messages and their relative delivery order.
 Because the \bft protocol may employ timers, the dropping of messages implicitly implies that relevant endpoint incur a violation of presumed bounds on transmission delays.
-Future work may incorporate explicit message delays into the \generator to test for specific timing violations and also to test \bft protocols in the synchronous model (\Cref{future}).
+Future work may incorporate explicit message delays into the \generator to check specific timing violations and also to analyze \bft protocols in the synchronous model (\Cref{future}).